adewinter/space-trends/README.md

 # django-base

 # Project structure
-`timezones` is a basic django app within the djano project named `mysite`.
+`spacetrends` is a basic django app within the djano project named `mysite`.
 To create a new Django app run
 ```
 python manage.py startapp [app_name]
 ```